Polarization transport in optical fibers beyond Rytov's law: Introduction

 \section{Introduction}

 Optical fibers are widely used as waveguides for electromagnetic fields, providing a controlled way of transporting light along a given path.
-They play a fundamental role in many engineering applications, such as telecommunication \cite{senior2009optical} and sensors \cite{LEE200357}.
-Furthermore, optical fibers play a central role in many areas of physics, such as metrology \cite{doi:10.1126/science.1218442}, photonics \cite{Nayak_2018}, quantum information \cite{Flamini_2019} and quantum computation \cite{PhysRevLett.96.010503,cacciapuoti2019quantum}, and are planned to be used in future experiments that probe the interplay of quantum optics and Einstein’s theory of gravity \cite{2017NJPh...19c3028H,2018CQGra..35x4001B,2020CQGra..37v5001M,2022PhRvA.106f3511M}.
+They play a fundamental role in many engineering applications, such as telecommunications \cite{senior2009optical} and sensors \cite{LEE200357}.
+Furthermore, optical fibers play a central role in many areas of physics, such as metrology \cite{doi:10.1126/science.1218442}, photonics \cite{Nayak_2018}, quantum information \cite{Flamini_2019} and quantum computation \cite{PhysRevLett.96.010503,cacciapuoti2019quantum,9023997}, and are planned to be used in future experiments that probe the interplay of quantum optics and Einstein’s theory of gravity \cite{2017NJPh...19c3028H,2018CQGra..35x4001B,2020CQGra..37v5001M,2022PhRvA.106f3511M}.

 The propagation of electromagnetic waves in optical fibers is generally described by Maxwell’s equations.
 For straight optical fibers with circular cross sections, Maxwell’s equations can be solved explicitly using certain mode decompositions adapted to the symmetry of the problem \cite{Liu_2005,Davis_2014,okamoto2021fundamentals}.
-However, in real-world applications, optical fibers are generally twisted and bent in various ways, which causes optical losses, nontrivial polarization dynamics, and coupling between different modes.
-In this case, exact solutions to Maxwell’s equations are no longer available, making it necessary to use approximation schemes.
+However, in real-world applications, optical fibers are generally twisted and bent in various ways, leading to optical losses, non-trivial polarization dynamics, and coupling between different modes.
+In this case, exact solutions to Maxwell’s equations are no longer available, which makes it necessary to use approximation schemes.

 A geometrical-optics treatment of light rays following nonplanar curves was already given in 1938 by Rytov \cite{rytov}, and later extended by Vladimirskii \cite{Vladimirskii} (see Ref.~\cite{Vinitskii_1990} for a more recent overview of these results).
 In these papers, the authors derived a transport law for the polarization vector (defined as a unit vector pointing along the direction of the electric field) along the nonplanar curve followed by light rays in inhomogeneous media.
 This is known as Rytov’s law, which states that the polarization vector is Fermi--Walker transported along the curve \cite[Ch.~6.1]{Chruscinski2012}.
 In optical fibers, Rytov’s law was experimentally observed by Ross \cite{Ross1984}, followed by a similar experiment by Tomita and Chiao \cite{1986PhRvL..57..937T} (see also Ref.~\cite{PhysRevLett.57.933}).
 A theoretical discussion describing the geometry of this polarization transport law in optical fibers was given by Haldane in Refs.~\cite{1986OptL...11..730H,1987PhRvL..59.1788H}.
 We give a simple illustration of Rytov’s law in \cref{fig:fiber}, where we consider a helical fiber, together with the Fermi--Walker transport of two linear polarization vectors.